A cyber attack is disastrous for businesses. This is even more true for small businesses without the proper security strategies in place.

-In a perfect world, creating a plan to prevent cyber attacks would be enough.
-However, relying solely on prevention is unrealistic.
+In a perfect world, creating a plan to prevent cyber attacks, and including a network security device like a firewall, would be enough.
+However, solely relying on prevention is unrealistic.

-As much as you can try to prevent cyber security attacks, there’s always a risk of cyber attackers getting through your defense.
-So, in addition to preventing attacks, your goals should also include optimal readiness to respond to threats.
+As much as you try to prevent cyber security attacks, there’s always a risk of cyber attackers getting through your defense.
+So, as per our expertise, your goals should also include optimal readiness to respond to threats.

-Better yet, you should have a goal for your recovery time to minimize your exposure and damage to your assets.
+Better yet, our research indicates that you should have a goal for your recovery time to minimize your exposure and damage to your assets.

 4. Document your plan

-There are several reasons why documenting your strategies is important.
+There are several reasons why documenting cybersecurity plans is important.

 What’s more, employee training plays a huge part in your cyber security strategy.
-So, document your plan in a way that your employees can easily understand.
+So, document your plan in a way that’s easy to understand.

 5. Do a test run

-Once you have the proper cyber security infrastructure in place and your employees are trained, test your plan to make sure it works.
+Once you have the proper cyber security infrastructure in place that your employees are trained on, test your plan.

-It’s important to note that cyber security continuously evolves.
-Once you confirm that your new plan works, set up a schedule to conduct regular cyber security tests to ensure that your strategies are up to date.
+It’s important to note that cyber security is always evolving.
+Once you confirm that your new plan works, set up a schedule to conduct regular tests to ensure up to date strategies.